As it is commonly known, cervical cancer is found in most of the women at late years and cannot be cured unless treated well in time.

 To aid to bringing awareness among the common masses, it is advisable to do the following:

 Provide initial information and create awareness programs that can run on local TV channels.

 Marketing and awareness campaigns about the disease can be published in newspapers.
 Moreover, in general health articles to be circulated in your neighborhood and otherwise.

-Take help from online health articles and blogs to create and improve awareness among people especially females of the targeted age.
+Take help from online health articles and blogs to create awareness among people of the targeted age.

 Testing for Cervical Cancer

 HPV high risk vaccination can be done to prevent one from totally suffering from slightest symptoms of cervical cancer.
-A mild form of this disease is genital warts that also can be prevented by the use of anti HPV vaccine.
+A mild form of this disease is genital warts.
+The genital warts can be prevented by the use of anti HPV vaccine.

 The vaccination can be done during the preteen years helping both boys and girls of the same age.
 A total number of 12-14 vaccines can be taken at this stage, however, at later ages, lesser dose requirement can prevent from cervical cancer easily.